Trading

 Dubai has long served as a global crossroads for commodity trade, and non edible oils are no exception.
 From industrial lubricants and transformer oils to castor oil and linseed oil, demand for these products is rising across manufacturing, energy, and chemical sectors throughout the Middle East, Africa, and South Asia.
 For entrepreneurs and established businesses looking to tap into this growing market, obtaining a Non Edible Oil Trading License in Dubai offers a structured, cost-effective route to market entry.

-What the Non Edible Oil Trading Licence Covers
+What the Non Edible Oil Trading License Covers

-The Non Edible Oil Trading Licence falls under activity code 4669.89 and is classified as a Trading Licence within the Trading category.
+The Non Edible Oil Trading License falls under activity code 4669.89 and is classified as a Trading License within the Trading category.
 It authorises businesses to buy, sell, import, export, and re-export non edible oils on a wholesale or commercial basis.
 Covered products typically include:

 Industrial and lubricating oils